-This once again shows us how helpful it is to know the patient’s environment.
-By getting to know the patient, experienced anamnesis is easier and makes it possible to help the patient more quickly and more efficiently.
-This works better the more secure the physician himself feels in his/her role.
-Of course, the behavior must always be appropriate.
-This also means that a relationship of mutual trust is necessary.
+By getting to know the patient, an experienced anamnesis is easier and makes it possible to help the patient more quickly and more efficiently.
+This works better the more secure the physician himself feels in their role.
+A relationship of mutual trust is also vital.

 Opportunities through experienced anamnesis

-The experienced anamnesis expands the diagnostic possibilities.
-This is especially helpful when it comes to unclear symptoms.
-These include insomnia, headaches, recurrent colds or vague abdominal pain.
-Thanks to experienced anamnesis, the general practitioner can eliminate many factors and ask even more precise questions.
+An experienced anamnesis expands the diagnostic possibilities.
+This is especially helpful when it comes to unclear symptoms such as insomnia, headaches, recurrent colds, or vague abdominal pain.
+Thanks to an experienced anamnesis, the general practitioner can eliminate many factors and ask even more precise questions.
 There could have been, for example, a death in the family.
-The patient himself would not necessarily describe such an event; if the doctor knows about this, however, it can steer him in the right direction with his suspicions.
+The patient would not necessarily describe such an event; if the physician knows about it, however, it can steer them in the right direction in terms of a diagnosis.